KSheridan86/project-1-hubble/README.md

 - Under the source title you have two drop down menus, make sure the first is set to "Main" and the second to "Root" and click "Save".
 - Within a couple of minutes the site was live and I received a notification indicating the url.

+### Cloning

+To clone this repository just follow the steps below.

+- Navigate to the Repositories section in my GitHub portfolio.
+- Click on the Repository you want to clone (project-1-hubble).
+- Click the button labeled "Code" and copy the link shown.
+- Open a new folder or your prefered location in your GitPod workspace.
+- Type "git clone" into the terminal, paste the link and click Enter.
+- Job done, you have created a clone of this repository.

+### Fork this repository

+To fork this repository just follow the steps below.

+- Navigate to the repository you wish to fork.
+- On the top right of the page click on the button marked "fork".
+- The repository has now been cloned and you can find it in your account.

 [Back to the Top](#three-decades-of-discovery)